frconor-ebook/meditations/_posts/2025-07-09-the-transfiguration.md

 The Lord let His divinity be instantaneously perceived.
 The disciples were beside themselves and moved by a tremendous grace they would never forget.

 "The Transfiguration reveals Christ to them in a way that they were not familiar with from their ordinary life," said St. John Paul II.
-It\'s something special.
+It's something special.

 "He is present before them," said St. John Paul II, "as the fulfillment of the Old Covenant, and above all, as the chosen Son of the Eternal Father, to whom absolute faith and total obedience are due" (John Paul II, *Address*, February 27, 1983; *cf*. *Address*, May 27, 1987).